Getting started for new members

 Step 3 — Download Slack's desktop and mobile apps

 You can sign in and use Slack from a web browser on your desktop at any time (just go to slack.com/signin).
-But by downloading our desktop and mobile apps, you can stay signed in to multiple teams, have more control over notifications, and stay in sync even when you’re on the move.
+But by downloading our desktop and mobile apps, you can stay signed in to multiple workspaces, have more control over notifications, and stay in sync even when you’re on the move.

 For download instructions, click the link for the apps that are right for you.

 Synchronized apps: Whatever you do on one device is reflected everywhere — our Slack apps keep your place, letting you pick up wherever you left off.
 Pretty neat!

 Note: If you need to sign out of your account, it's easy to do.
 Visit Sign out of Slack to learn how.

 Now that you are set up with a complete profile and Slack apps for your devices, we’ll show you what it looks like to actually get work done in Slack.

 Jump to Working in Slack to learn about how to use search, holding meetings with Slack Calls and Videos, and how Slack can make you more productive overall.